The Chronicle of Kings

 Madan Mohan Temple

-King Durjan Singha Dev constructs the Madan Mohan Temple (ek-ratna style) in honor of Lord Krishna.
+King Durjan Singha Dev constructs the Madan Mohan Temple in the ek-ratna style in honor of Lord Krishna, the guardian deity of the city.

 1742 CE

-Maratha raids (Bargi invasions) reach Bishnupur.
+Maratha cavalry (Bargis) attack Bengal.
 Local legend credits the temple deity Madanmohan with scaring off the Bargi forces.

 1863 CE